pepicrft/ppineraes-old/posts/2021-12-08-on-evolving-opinions.md

 ---
-title: "On evolving opinions"
+title: 'On evolving opinions'
-categories: ["reflection"]
+categories: ['reflection']
 ---

 I recently came across a tweet that suggested me to undo my blog post on [Web3](/2021/11/29/exploring-web3) after sharing some bad things I'd uncovered in the technology.